 - What is meant by a tightening torque.
-Units used to measure torque. - What are the consequences of not applying sufficient torque to a bolt. - □ How torque is absorbed by a nut/bolt assembly. - □ The torque-tension graph. - □ The relationship between the tightening torque and the resulting bolt preload (tension). - □ The factors which affect the torque-tension relationship. - The nut factor method of determining the correct tightening torque. - □ Using the full torque-tension equation to determine the appropriate tightening torque. - Example calculation of how to determine the correct tightening torque. - Scatter in the bolt preload resulting from friction variations. - Determining the bolt preload (tension) resulting from a tightening torque. - Prevailing torque fasteners (such as those containing a nylon insert) and how it affects the torque distribution and what is the correct torque to use. - □ Tests to determine the coefficient of friction of threaded fasteners.
+Units used to measure torque. - What are the consequences of not applying sufficient torque to a bolt. - □ How torque is absorbed by a nut/bolt assembly. - □ The torque-tension graph. - □ The relationship between the tightening torque and the resulting bolt preload (tension). - The factors which affect the torque-tension relationship. - □ The nut factor method of determining the correct tightening torque. - Using the full torque-tension equation to determine the appropriate tightening torque. - Example calculation of how to determine the correct tightening torque. - Scatter in the bolt preload resulting from friction variations and torque technique. - □ Tests to determine the coefficient of friction of threaded fasteners.